Yandex Cloud

 Warning

-After you recover a BareMetal server from another server’s backup, network access to the target server may become impossible.
+After you recover a BareMetal server from another server’s backup, you may lose network access to the target server.
 This is because the network settings recovered from the backup, namely the network interface MAC addresses, were taken from the source server.

 To restore the network on the target VM, update the MAC addresses in the server's network interface settings using the KVM console.
-You can get the current MAC addresses using the ip a command.
+You can get current MAC addresses in the server OS using the ip a command or in the management console on the server information page under Public network and Private network.
 For more information on setting up network interfaces in a particular OS, see the relevant OS guides.

 How to cancel a lease and delete resourcesHow to cancel a lease and delete resources